 The Guidance Department at SATEC is staffed by counsellors, and an administrative assistant.
-In addition we have access to the services of a social worker and a psychologist, appointed by the School Board.
+In addition we have access to the services of a social/mental health worker, a child and youth counsellor, a child and youth worker and a psychologist – all appointed by the school board.

 Our mandate is to encourage the success of our students through close contact with staff, students, parents and community agencies.
 Counsellors are available to discuss personal, educational and career concerns with students and parents.
-Students may consult a counsellor regarding diploma requirements, course selections, career information, career destination, financial assistance for post-secondary school information.
+Students may consult a counsellor regarding diploma requirements, course selections, career information, career destination, and information on financial assistance for post-secondary education.

-Guidance guarantees total confidentiality to all students on all matters.
+Guidance guarantees confidentiality to all students on all matters.
 Exceptions to this policy are the disclosure of abuse or a situation where a student poses a risk to someone else or to themselves.
-In these instances, counsellors must contact the appropriate agencies and/or mental health practitioners.
+In these instances, counsellors are legally bound to contact the appropriate agencies and/or mental health practitioners.

 Making a Guidance Appointment

-- Students are assigned to counselors according to last names.
+- Students are assigned to counsellors according to last names.

-- Indicate in your AGENDA the date and time of the appointment and the name of the counselor.
+- Indicate in your AGENDA the date and time of the appointment and the name of the counsellor.

-- The guidance secretary will validate the appointment by placing a Student stamp beside the appointment time.
+- The guidance secretary will validate the appointment by stamping your agenda book beside the appointment time you have reserved.

-- At the end of the appointment, the guidance Counselor will initial and record the time in your planner to confirm the completion of the meeting.
+- At the end of the appointment, the guidance counsellor will initial and record the time in your planner to confirm the completion of the meeting.